Best Sony Flash for Sony Alpha a9 III

 Frequently Asked Questions

-When is the best time of year to buy Sony native flashes?
+When is the best time to buy a Sony flash?

 Final Verdict